TacMechMonkey/Lambda-EBS-Snapshot-Manager-for-Python-3.6/README.md

 *** This is a fork of a 2017 repo I took down in Feb 18, which was since forked by https://github.com/yurplan/Lambda_EBS_Backups.

 #### AWS has recently introduced the AWS LifeCycle Manager, which does *exactly* what this code does, minus a few things.
-This code produces:
+This code can obv be run in all regions and also produces:
  - An email alert of which EBS volumes were snapshotted as below and sends it to you via simple AWS SNS email
  - Maps the snapshot times to your local (non-UTC) time
  - Enables created snapshots to be tagged with meaningful info for future cleanups